paudan/pyspark-cassandra/README.md

 Feedback on (in-)compatibility is much appreciated.

 ### Spark
-The current version of PySpark Cassandra is succesfully used with Spark version 1.5 and 1.6.
+The current version of PySpark Cassandra is successfully used with Spark version 1.5 and 1.6.
 Use older versions for Spark 1.2, 1.3 or 1.4.

 ### Cassandra
 PySpark Cassandra is compatible with Cassandra: